akyriako/otc-docs/doc/source/caf/adopt/data-management-and-analytics-platform.rst

 FusionInsight provides extensive analytics services that adapt to all types of data analysis scenarios and enable organizations of all sizes and industries to reshape their business.
-Huawei Cloud provides cost-effective and scalable dedicated services throughout data collection, data management, data storage, data analysis, log analysis, stream analysis, and machine learning (ML).
+Open Telekom Cloud provides cost-effective and scalable dedicated services throughout data collection, data management, data storage, data analysis, log analysis, stream analysis, and machine learning (ML).

--  First of all, if you want to use a big data platform for data processing, you must integrate your data into the big data platform.
+If you want to use a big data platform for data processing, you must integrate your data into the big data platform.
 You can use different data integration tools based on the data type.
-   For example, you can use Data Ingestion Service (DIS) to import data in real time, use Cloud Data Migration (CDM) to move massive amounts of on-premises data to Huawei Cloud, and use Data Replication Service (DRS) to migrate databases.
+For example, you can use Data Ingestion Service (DIS) to import data in real time, use Cloud Data Migration (CDM) to move massive amounts of on-premises data to Open Telekom Cloud, and use Data Replication Service (DRS) to migrate databases.

 DIS enables you to easily collect, process, and distribute real-time streaming data so that you can quickly respond to new information.
 DIS